YouTube Monetization in 2023: 7 Best Ways to Earn from Videos

 1,000 subscribers and 4,000 valid public watch hours on long-form videos.

 Let's go through the revenue-sharing model for YouTube Shorts.
-First, this new approach splits advertising revenue in two directions: between creators and music publishers.
+First, this new approach splits advertising revenue in three directions: between creators, music publishers, and YouTube itself.
 Money is pooled, calculated, and distributed as shown:

 Having a monetized YouTube channel is everything when you want to become a serious creator.